-Weirdly, then: birds have historically linked to the phallus.
+Weirdly, then: birds have historically been linked to the phallus.
 But hey, show me something that hasn’t!
-Birds (and also fish) were originally phallic symbols endowed with the power of “heightening” (getting closer to God, and ‘causing’ orgasm, I guess.)
+Birds (and also fish) were originally phallic symbols endowed with the power of “heightening” (getting closer to God, and ‘causing’ org*sm, I guess.)

 Once you consider the 3000 year history of men as humans made in God’s image, and women as creatures connected to the earth, this isn’t surprising at all.

 In children’s stories animals are frequently given human characteristics, and certain kinds of animals crop up more than others.
 Birds are frequently anthropomorphised.

 Birds have also been anthropomorphised by very serious philosophers.

 Odo of Tusculum, in his sermon XCII, describes different kinds of spirituality in men in terms of the characteristics of different kinds of birds.
 Some birds, he says, are guileless, such as the dove; others, cunning like the partridge; some come to the hand, like the hawk, others flee from it, like the hen; some enjoy the company of men, like the swallow; others prefer solitude and the desert, like the turtle-dove. . . .
 Lowflying birds symbolize an earth-bound attitude; high-flying birds, spiritual longing.Dictionary of Symbols by J.E.
 Circlot

 When their peregrine falcon brings down a homing pigeon carrying rubies, the Hardy brothers find themselves involved with kidnappers.